voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Loyalty Program.md

 order: 5
 ---

-Learn how to use Voucherify API to build a loyalty program.

-> 👍 Recommended
+> 👍 Before you start
 >
 > Read the [loyalty program user guide](https://support.voucherify.io/article/177-how-to-create-loyalty-program-step-by-step) to get an overview of this campaign type.
 >